 Regular & Recurring Occasional Level Example Minimal requirement to guide/ advise other.
 The incumbent may be required to explain procedures to other employees or students Employment and Training Consultants will welcome and assess clients who come to the resource room; explain computer applications, answer questions and help navigate within their job search.
-May provide recommendations to X There is a need for the incumbent to demonstrate correct processes/ procedures to others so that they can complete certain tasks employers on how to handle specific situations.
+X There is a need for the incumbent to demonstrate correct processes/ procedures to others so that they can complete certain tasks May provide recommendations to employers on how to handle specific situations.
 Uses expertise to advise and guide others.
 'Intensive service' clients who require employment assistance and guidance.
 Provide encouragement, solutions, and ongoing customer care.
-Develop resumes, career actions plans, job search strategies, and provides on- going career directions to clients Provides information to employers related to hiring practices and provides advice/guidance on handling placement related situations.
+Develop resumes, career actions plans, job search strategies, and provides ongoing career directions to clients.
+Provides information to employers related to hiring practices and provides advice/guidance on handling placement related situations.
 Identifies client's barriers to employment and develops long and short-term steps for them to overcome barriers.
 Monitors the client's progress and adapts the steps to accommodate unexpected situation.
-Assigning tasks to clients i.e. job interviews, job search The incumbent recommends a course of action or makes decisions so that others can perform their day-to-day activities. worksheets, attend workshops
+Assigning tasks to clients i.e. job interviews, job search X The incumbent recommends a course of action or makes decisions so that others can perform their day-to-day activities. worksheets, attend workshops Acts as a consultant to other staff and Coach/Facilitator.
+Makes recommendations on employment action plans, training plans, required on-the-job

-The incumbent is an active participant and has ongoing involvement in the progress of others with whom he/she has the responsibility to demonstrate correct processes/procedures or provide direction.
+The incumbent is an active participant and has ongoing involvement in the progress of others with whom he/she has the responsibility to demonstrate correct processes/procedures or provide direction. coaching support, access to specialized funding.
 The incumbent is responsible for allocating tasks to others and recommending a course of action or making necessary decisions to ensure the tasks are completed.